onap/policy-parent/docs/development/actors/overview.rst

     "standard" payload
   - Subclasses may override *makeGuardPayload()* to add extra fields to the payload (e.g., some SO operations add the VF count)
-  - If any preprocessing step fails, then the "start" & "complete" callbacks will be invoked to indicate a failure of the operation as a whole.
+  - If any preprocessing step fails, then the "start" and "complete" callbacks will be invoked to indicate a failure of the operation as a whole.
 Otherwise, the flow will continue on to *startOperationAsync()*, after the "start" callback is invoked
   - *StartOperationAsync()* will perform whatever needs to be done to start the operation